-The guidelines for this new publication, which comes to join the group of traditional and reputable Private Law journals, encompass internationalization, comparatism, critique of legislation and precedents as well as, above all, the pluralism of ideas and visions on Private Law.
+Guiding this new publication, which comes to join the group of traditional and reputable Private Law journals, are internationalization, comparatism, critique of legislation and of precedents and, above all, the pluralism of ideas and visions on Private Law.

-Another significant and distinguishing feature of RDCC corresponds to the publication of papers by authors who have made history in Private Law as well as interviews with national and international professors.
+The publication of papers by authors who have made history in Private Law as well as interviews with national and international professors is another significant distinguishing feature of RDCC.

-RDCC also aims to faithfully comply with qualification rules for journals, enabling its papers to achieve a high impact factor in academic and social circles.
+RDCC also aims to faithfully adhere to the qualificative rules for journals so that its texts achieve a high impact factor in academic and social circles.

 At the forefront of RDCC is the concept of a Contemporary Private Law along with the efforts of many research groups connected to Brazilian and foreign universities guided by methodological rigor and open to diverse views on the epistemological status, the principles and the function of the law in Private Law interpretation.
 The contribution of these universities and of their researchers is pivotal to RDCC's editorial policies.

-The mission of RDCC is to contribute to the development of Contemporary Private Law based on internationalization guidelines, with respect to the theoretical foundations of Private Law while also searching to solve problems involving matters of contemporary society.
+The mission of RDCC is the development of Contemporary Private Law based on internationalization, with respect to the theoretical foundations of Private Law and in the search for the contemporary society problem solving.